wiztemple/flamesui/README.md

 # flamescss :fire: :fire: :fire:
-A mini-sized css framework/boilerplate.
-It's made for developers who need more control of css styles without the burden or hidden impediments of a regular css framework.
-The flexibility that comes with `flames.css` is near perfect.
-You can pick what you need, either the `layout styles` or `the navbar styles` and use it.
-You don't need to leave it as `flames.css`, you can rename it to `styles.css`, just modify it however you like, it's all about you :boy: :girl: .
+A css-based web components made with Andela in-house project in mind.
+It's separated into components, just pick what you need and keep tweaking it till you get what you want or till you destroy it and probably have to re-write it yourself. :laughing: The flexibility that comes with `flames.css` is near perfect.
+You can pick what you need, either the `layout styles` or `the navbar styles` or `the buttons` and use it.
+You don't need to leave it as `flames.css`, you can rename it to `styles.css`, just modify it however you like, it's all about you.
+And one more thing, there is no file like `flames.css`, don't make it look like you are using a framework, it's not a framework, it's a UI store. :boy: :girl: .

 ## Style Guide